Doug Williams (wrestler): Independent circuit (2014–2018)

-Return (2019–2023)
+Return and retirement (2019–2023)

 In 2019, Williams began taking bookings in Japan and Germany before committing to a return.
 On 15 March 2021, Williams announced his return to professional wrestling with the following statement on his twitter; "The events of the past year has made me reassess my decision to retire as it made me understand that you should use your life to fullest doing what you enjoy.
 As such I am open to bookings again, email is in my bio...".
 After a 3-year hiatus from the ring, Williams once again returned to the ring, touring the UK Independent circuit under the moniker of "The Ambassador" with companies such as ICW, PROGRESS, 1PW and Rev Pro.

 On 17 June 2021, Williams defeated Lookachu in a tournament final for the All Nations Championship at an event promoted jointly by Solent Wrestling Federation and Kreative Alternative Professional Organised Wrestling.

 Williams began to wind down his in-ring career in mid 2023.
 He challenged Andy Roberts for the Union of European Wrestling Alliances European Heavyweight Championship in Scotland for British Championship Wrestling and Martin Steers for the Irish Junior Heavyweight Championship in Belgium.

 Williams indicated he was retiring on 17 June 2023 before confirming it in July by saying:

 Doug Williams the Pro Wrestler is over.
 A new story awaits.
 Farewell for now.
 Thank you for the appreciation.
 30 Years of incredible memories.

+On June 17, 2023, The Doug Williams retirement Show took place where Williams lost to Taylor Bryden in a two out of three falls match losing the W3L Heavyweight Championship.